Visit NZ's ONLY Kōtuku, White Heron Nesting Colony!

 All tours are accompanied by an experienced local guide and permitted through the Department of Conservation, ensuring an environmentally respectful, safe and informative wildlife experience.

-Enjoy fascinating and varied viewing throughout every stage of the Kōtuku, White Heron breeding season.
+Enjoy fascinating and varied viewing throughout the entire Kōtuku, White Heron breeding season, with every visit different, each revealing new sights and special moments in nature.

 Join us to witness the magic of the Kōtuku.